Breastfeeding Tips

 Self-care is also essential as you’re establishing breastfeeding, maintaining your milk supply, and bonding with your baby.
 Be sure to rest often and try to sleep when your little one sleeps.
 Frequent stress, being in pain, and getting sick can actually suppress milk production and reduce your supply, so focusing on your wellness is important for both you and your baby!

-As you begin your breastfeeding routine, it can be especially helpful to use a printable feeding and pumping log to keep careful track of your baby's feedings and your pumping sessions during these early days and weeks.
+As you begin your breastfeeding routine, it can be especially helpful to use an app such as Medela Family to keep careful track of your baby's feedings and your pumping sessions during these early days and weeks.
 This can help you understand when and how frequently your little one feeds while recording important information that you might forget later.
 (We know how tiring those first weeks at home together can be!)

 Today, moms also have a rent-to-home option when it comes to our hospital-grade (multi-user) Symphony PLUS® breast pump, which has been shown to significantly increase breast milk production when used soon after birth.
 With research-based Initiation Technology™, Symphony PLUS helps moms to initiate, build, and maintain their breast milk supply and is available for comfortable, convenient at-home use as long as you choose.